Best Travel Insurance for Mexico

 IMG

-IMG LX delivers the highest medical coverage limits among all providers analyzed, handling worst-case scenarios for remote travel.
+IMG LX has the highest medical coverage limits of all providers analyzed — a strong fit for remote travel where worst-case scenarios carry real financial weight.

 • Cost: $171 for baseline scenario (nearly triple Travelex Essential)